 The 2016 Schmidt Family Reunion happened at the Clay County Fairgrounds and Events Center in Spencer, Iowa on the weekend of July 30th and 31st, 2016.

 - The 2016 reunion was a project started in 2013 by Emmetsburg resident Josiah Schmidt.
-Josiah is a professional genealogist and non-profit development coordinator, who was originally from the Mallard – West Bend area of Iowa.
+Josiah is a professional genealogist and was, at the time, also working as a non-profit development coordinator.
+Josiah originally hails from the Mallard – West Bend area of Iowa.

 - The reunion was organized by the Schmidt Family Reunion Committee (a 501c7 social club non-profit).
 The committee’s board of directors, at the time, consisted of: Josiah Schmidt of Emmetsburg, Valerie Newhouse of Emmetsburg, Karen Anderson of Graettinger, Denise Lindemann of Oelwein, Deb Schulz of Algona, Rod Schmidt of Longmont (Colorado), and Becky Dykhuis of Sioux Falls (South Dakota).

 - The reunion was funded through voluntary contributions by attending family members, sale of Schmidt-family-themed items like t-shirts/mugs/cookbooks/etc., sponsorships by family-owned and/or local businesses, and rental of space to craft/food vendors.

 - The reunion gathered together 678 verified cousins, and had a headcount of 1,000+ when guests of the family (such as boyfriends/girlfriends, fiances, foster children, in-laws, and those who did not qualify as direct descendants or spouses) are included in the figure.
 This reunion officially displaced the 1980 Osterhaus Family Reunion (which had a total headcount of 900) as the largest family reunion in the history of the state of Iowa.